Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_ben.md

 - **One thing I learned:**
   -  I was not aware of the accusative + infinitive form of indirect speech.
 Your `oo_introduction.md` was really helpful!
 I think I should also include more background information in my own term project.

+### Emma's Feedback:

+- **What was done well:** I really like the structure of your README.
+For GitHub at least, it's a very clear and succinct way of pointing the viewer exactly where they should go and in what order.
+Explaining what indirect speech is was super helpful!
+Your analysis plots are also very pretty--that pie chart is making me jealous.
+You notebook is very well organized, too!
+- **What could be improved:** The link to the introduction on the README is dead (but it's fine in the progress report!).
+Your code is also largely uncommented, so I was relying a lot on your explanations and visualizations (which were very good!).
+- **One thing I learned:** I hadn't really thought about the difference between a direct and indirect quote, and the way pronouns in English will change in the subordinate clause depending upon how the speech is introduced.
+This was interesting--I liked that this project is equally balanced between language and computation!